-I’m proud and grateful to be a member of the Fox 6 News team.
-I arrived in January 2011, and you might say my “initiation” was covering the union protests in Madison, just weeks after my first day on the job.
+I’m proud and grateful to be a member of the FOX6 News team.
+I arrived in January 2011 and spent my first weeks at FOX6 covering the union protests in Madison.
+I guess you could say I hit the ground running!

-I grew up in Apple Valley, MN where I graduated from Eastview High School.
-Growing up, I wanted to become a writer, but I lack the patience to sit down and write a book.
+I grew up in Apple Valley, Minnesota and graduated from Eastview High School.
+Growing up, I wanted to become a writer, but found I lack the patience to sit down and write a book.
 The fast-paced business of TV journalism is much better fit for my personality!

-In my free time, I like to run outside on southeast Wisconsin’s beautiful trails, and read my kindle.
-I spend as much time as possible with my husband, who fortunately doesn’t mind eating ham sandwiches every night while his wife is off reporting the news.
+In my free time, I like to run outside on southeast Wisconsin’s beautiful trails, read, and spend as much time as possible with my husband and daughter.

 If you see me out on a story, please come over and say hello!